MirrorFly/MirrorFly-Flutter-UIKIT/README.md

 ## Introduction

-Make an easy and efficient way with CONTUS TECH Mirrorfly UIKit Plugin for Flutter - simply integrate the real-time chat features and functionalities into a client's app.
+Mirrorfly Flutter UIKit Plugin is a set of prebuilt UI Widgets that allows you to easily integrate an in-app chat with all the essential messaging features.
+Our development kit includes light and dark themes, text fonts, colors and more.
+You can customize these components to create an interactive messaging unique interface.

 ## Requirements

-The minimum requirements for Mirrorfly UIKit Plugin for Flutter are:
+The minimum requirements for Flutter are:

 - Visual Studio Code or Android Studio
 - Dart 2.19.1 or above
 - Flutter 2.0.0 or higher

+The requirements for Android are:
+- Android Lollipop 5.0 (API Level 21) or above
+- Java 7 or higher
+- Gradle 4.1.0 or higher

+The minimum requirements for Chat SDK for iOS

+- iOS 12.1 or later

 ### Step 1: Let's integrate Plugin for Flutter